X-Niter/ZombieBlockSurvival/README.md

 The plugin is automatically built when changes are pushed to the repository.
 You can view the build status and results in the "Actions" tab of the GitHub repository.

+### AI-Powered Development Dashboard

+This project includes a user-friendly web dashboard for AI-powered development:

+1. After setting up your repository, visit the GitHub Pages site: `https://your-username.github.io/SevenToDie/`
+2. Authenticate with a GitHub personal access token
+3. Use the dashboard to:
+   - Trigger AI analysis, bug fixes, and feature implementation
+   - Create issues that get automatically analyzed by AI
+   - Track the status of AI-driven development tasks
+   - Monitor the overall health of your project

+For setup instructions, see the [Setup Guide](https://your-username.github.io/SevenToDie/setup) on the dashboard.

 ### Interactive Development Environment

 You can create an on-demand development environment right in GitHub Actions: